 High blood pressure is associated with a greater risk of heart disease, heart attack and stroke.

 Medical research indicates that blood pressure rises during times of stress, it has yet to prove a direct connection between a stress and heart disease with long-term high blood pressure.
 A Japanese study showed that many workers have much higher blood pressure when returning to work on Monday.

 Personally, on two occasions, I observed my blood pressure steadily rise on a monitor while awaiting medical procedures even though I did not consciously feel nervous.
 I have known several people who suffered from prolonged high blood pressure after unresolved emotional issues.
 The connection was undeniable.
 When either their response or the situation resolved, so did their blood pressure problem.

 One woman suffered with uncontrollable high blood pressure for over 30 years despite being on seven medication.
 When I asked her when it started, she described feelings of anger toward her first husband who died, leaving her with three teenagers.
 Even after being happily remarried and her children grown, her body was either still holding onto the heartache and trauma, or the damage was permanent.
 Regardless, her blood pressure was "through the roof".

 It is so common for people to have higher blood pressure in a doctor's office that this phenomenon has been dubbed white coat syndrome.

-Reduce your risk of stress related heart disease by managing daily stress and protecting yourself from the ill-effects of stress on your mind and body.
+Reduce your risk of stress-related heart disease and broken heart syndrome by managing daily stress and protecting yourself from its ill-effects.
 Do what it takes to help your mind and body focus on repair instead of reacting to stress and creating further damage.